 Vegetation and hydrology characteristics of each wetland were documented and overlaid with NRCS hydric soils data, which resulted in high confidence data for identification of wetlands.
-Detailed wetland delineations of these high confidence areas shall be completed for the Preferred Alternative in accordance with the routine approach described in the USACE Wetlands Delineation Manual (1987) and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain Region (Version 2.0; USACE, 2010).
+In July 2022, a detailed wetland delineation was conducted of these high confidence areas for the Preferred Alternative (Alternatives 2 and C) in accordance with the routine approach described in the USACE Wetlands Delineation Manual (1987) and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain Region (Version 2.0; USACE, 2010).
+A draft version of the wetland delineation report is available in Attachment G.

 The proposed action alternatives are located within the delta plains of the Mississippi River, which is extensively farmed.
 As a result, evaluation of FWs were evaluated in this report.
 Landowner rights prevented the use of USDA/NRCS data to be reviewed for locations of FW and PC wetlands; however, these resources were identified by overlaying NRCS hydric soils data, USGS topographic mapping, land use data, and historic aerial photography.
 By adjusting the transparency of these data, and delineating areas saturated for multiple years that were cleared of trees prior to 1985, overlapping areas are shown, which reveal high confidence areas that are likely FWs.
-As a result of the entire action alternatives being extensively farmed, farmland not identified as FW, wetlands, streams, roads, upland forested areas, and structures are considered PC.
+As a result of the entire action alternatives being extensively farmed, farmland not identified as possible farmed wetlands (PFW), wetlands, streams, roads, upland forested areas, and structures are considered PC.
 Coordination to obtain landowner permission for hundreds of properties within the action alternatives to obtain more detailed information regarding FW and PC areas would not fit the schedule associated with this EIS.
 The preliminary visual assessment included field reviews of stream crossings identified as Other Waters (OW) that were evaluated regarding flow regime and observable ordinary high water marks (OHWM), and were also classified according to Cowardin et al. (1979).
-Attachment A shows detailed locations of preliminary identified wetlands, streams, ponds, and FWs within the action alternatives.
+Attachment A shows detailed locations of preliminary identified wetlands, streams, ponds, and PFWs within the action alternatives.
 USGS 7.5-minute topographic maps are provided in Attachment D.